predix-ui/predix-ui/_pages/develop/context-browser.md

 In the sample component's properties section below, some additional metadata will be added to each item as `data`.
 Each context item represents a location in the United States.
 The metadata will include the population and area (size) of the context item.
 Data-bind those values here to display them to the user.

 **4. Set context items to pass to the browser:** Define some items to pass to the context browser and add the population and area metadata to each item.
 See the `keys` property for a list of reserved keys that should not be used for metadata.
-These keys can changed.
+These keys can be changed.
 Any unreserved key can be used to store data about a context item.

 ### Other ways to fetch data when context changes